'Paedophilia-defending' YouTuber removed

 The Sun newspaper reported on 20 April that the US Toy Association, a trade body, had removed its advertisements from YouTube after one of its campaigns had been found on Mr Yee's Channel.

-In December, the YouTuber said that he had been evicted from rented accommodation in Chicago and claimed this too was because of his views on paedophilia.
+In December, the YouTuber said that he had been asked to leave accommodation near Chicago and claimed this too was because of his views on paedophilia.

 There are various reasons why a YouTube video or channel may be removed from the site - and YouTube has a series of community guidelines by which its members must abide.